Gdańsk Street, Bydgoszcz: Development of buildings and means of communication

 In 1860, the street began to be illuminated with gas lanterns, and with electric lights since 1900.
 Street on the entire length of the road had paved surfaces, separating curbs, along with a tree line.
 The sidewalks were laid from granite boards.

-On May 18, 1888, was launched a horsepowered tram, along the so-called "Red" line (from Theatre Square to Dworcowa street) and in 1892 a second line, "Green", has been launched (along the entire length of Gdańska street to the artillery barracks).
+On May 18, 1888, was launched a horsepowered tram, along the so-called "Red" line (from Theatre Square to Dworcowa street) and in 1892 a second line, "Green", has been launched (along the entire length of Gdańsk Street to the artillery barracks).

 Trams were electrified in 1896, and in 1937, in connection with the creation of the district Forest, a bus line has been launched.

 In 1932, with the construction of Polish Coal Trunk-Line, a viaduct has been built over the railway (named after Józef Święcicki), has been rebuilt in 1968 and 2006, and the level crossing was closed.
 In 1989, a viaduct was built for the tram and a tram terminal set up in the immediate vicinity of the Forest Park of Culture and Leisure, at the intersection with Rekreacyjna street.
-In 2012 first contraflow lanes for cyclists have appeared in Gdańska street.
+In 2012 first contraflow lanes for cyclists have appeared in Gdańsk Street.

 Architecture

-The landscape of Gdańska street has remained unchanged for over 150 years.
+The landscape of Gdańsk Street has remained unchanged for over 150 years.
 Be that as it may, the lengthy construction process made the ensemble of the whole street much diversified.
 Adjacent houses, hence, generally come from different eras, with different scales and styles.
-Originally sections up to Świętojańska street consisted mainly of tenements for rent, and further north were reserved plots for construction of grander buildings with front-garden.
+Originally sections up to Świętojańska Street consisted mainly of tenements for rent, and further north were reserved plots for construction of grander buildings with front-garden.

 Between 1890 and 1914 a significant increased number of grandiose buildings were constructed including: nine grand habitation houses, at Nr.16, 27, 30, 34, 51, 55, 63, 62 and 95; and several reconstructed or built villas for rich industrialists and bureaucrats, like at Nr.48 & 50, with dominant architectural importance.

 Until the end of the 19th century, the predominant style was Neo-Classicism: tenements were built with simple, symmetrical facades and usually modest decoration.
 In the last quarter of the 19th century, classicism forms were tinged with Neo-Renaissance, Neo-Gothic and Neo-Baroque elements.